AngeloGaeta1990/Password_generator/README.md

 - Users who lack confidence in online password management services like LastPass or Google Password.
 - Users who are concerned about sending their credentials online and prefer to store them locally on their devices
 - Users who are already familiar with using Github.
-- The tool can generate only a limited number of strong passwords, particularly for sensitive accounts like bank accounts while relying on services like LastPass or Google Password for less critical services.
+- Users can generate a limited number of strong passwords, particularly for sensitive accounts like bank accounts while relying on services like LastPass or Google Password for less critical services.

 ### Aim